Automatic virtual voltage extraction of a 2x2 array of quantum dots with machine learning: Extracting virtual voltages for a 2 2 array of QD s

 \section{Extracting virtual voltages for a 2$\times$2 array of QD\lowercase{s}}

-Theoretically, for a 2$\times$2 QD array, ten transitions are possible, resulting in ten different gradients that could be experimentally measured when applying voltages to two gates at a time.
-Several of which will be related to each other, as:
+Theoretically, ten types of charge transitions are possible for a 2$\times$2 QD array, resulting in ten different gradients that could be experimentally measured when applying voltages to two gates.
+Several of these are related to each other by:

-thus, reducing the number of measurements required to define $\bm{G}$ to $2N-1$.
+thus, reducing the number of measurements required to define $\bm{G}$ for a 2$\times$N array to 2N-1.
 However, it is not trivial to correctly label each measured gradient to its corresponding transition.
-Also, many of these transitions will only appear at particular gate voltage combinations, requiring large gate voltage maps in order to be detected.
-A more robust solution is to take $5N-4$ stability diagrams whilst applying relatively small gate voltages.
-The system will behave similar to a DQD, as transitions will mostly occur between the QDs being probed.
-Although more measurements are taken, they can be smaller voltage maps, minimising the impact on total measurement time whilst guaranteeing that all the transitions are measured.
-Another advantage of this approach is that we can implement the automatic gradient extraction protocol introduced in Section~\ref{sec:exp} for each two-dimensional projection.
-We carried out the virtual voltage extraction protocol on a simulated 2$\times$2 QD array by first simulating the six different 2D gate voltage projections to extract all the relevant gradients.
-By then constructing the $\bm{G}$ matrix, as in equation \ref{eq:transform_2x2}, we determine the corresponding virtual voltages $\vec{U}$ in terms of gate voltages $\vec{V}_g$.
-Fig.~\ref{fig:virtual}a shows the full virtual voltage space transformation corresponding to Fig.~\ref{fig:device}c, highlighting how it simplifies the analysis as there are no transitions from QDs 1 and 3.
-To prove this method enables controlling each QD independently from its neighbours, in Fig.~\ref{fig:virtual}b, we plot the charge stability diagram when sweeping simultaneously the virtual voltages $U_{\text{1-2}}$ and $U_{\text{3-4}}$ in the x and y axis respectively, after applying the virtual voltage extraction protocol.
+Also, many of these transitions will only appear at particular gate voltage combinations, requiring large gate voltage maps.
+A more robust solution is to extract only the two gradients of the QDs whose primary gates are being swept and thus take $5\text{N}-4$ stability diagrams whilst covering relatively smaller gate voltage ranges.
+Although more measurements are taken, they can be smaller range voltage maps, minimising the impact on total measurement time whilst guaranteeing that all the transitions are measured.
+Another advantage is that we can implement the automatic gradient extraction protocol introduced in Section~\ref{sec:exp} for each two-dimensional projection.
+We performed the virtual voltage extraction protocol on a simulated 2$\times$2 QD array by first simulating the six different 2D gate voltage projections to extract all the relevant gradients.
+By constructing the $\bm{G}$ matrix, as in Eq.~\ref{eq:transform_2x2}, we determine the corresponding virtual voltages $\vec{U}$ in terms of gate voltages $\vec{V}_g$.
+Figure~\ref{fig:virtual}a shows the complete virtual voltage space transformation corresponding to Fig.~\ref{fig:device}c, highlighting how it simplifies the analysis as there are no transitions from QDs 1 and 3.
+To prove this method enables controlling each QD independently of its neighbours, in Fig.~\ref{fig:virtual}b, we plot the charge stability diagram when simultaneously sweeping the virtual voltages $U_{\text{1,2}}$ and $U_{\text{3,4}}$ in the $x$ and $y$-axis, respectively, after applying the virtual voltage extraction protocol.